MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-form-editor.md

   - D365Mktg
 ---

-# How to create and manage forms in real-time marketing
+# Create and manage forms in real-time marketing

 > [!IMPORTANT]
 > A preview feature is a feature that is not complete, but is made available before it’s officially in a release so customers can get early access and provide feedback.
 Preview features aren’t meant for production use and may have limited or restricted functionality.